After historic court defeat, Boris Johnson flies back to U.K. to face Brexit music

 Johnson landed in London shortly before the parliamentary session started.
 If he makes a speech to the Commons it would be a landmark event following such an unprecedented court ruling against him.

-In another political era, such a scathing judgement from the highest court in the land might have been expected to produce resignations and perhaps an implosion of the government itself.
+In another political era, such a scathing judgment from the highest court in the land might have been expected to produce resignations and perhaps an implosion of the government itself.

 The prime minister's usual opponents were joined in calls for Johnson's resignation by the Financial Times, a sober, even-handed newspaper that does not print such opinions lightly.